 Frenchman's Reef is located on the side of a cliff facing the ocean in the United States Virgin Islands, which is in the so-called "hurricane belt" in the Caribbean.
-It was partially destroyed by a hurricane in the mid-1990s and since then has been damaged by subsequent hurricanes, including Hurricane Earl in 2010.
+It was partially destroyed by a hurricane in the mid-1990s and since then has been damaged by subsequent hurricanes, most recently by Hurricanes Irma and Maria in September 2017.
+As a result of the damage sustained by Hurricanes Irma and Maria, Frenchman's Reef has been closed since September 2017 and is expected to remain closed at least through the end of 2019.
 While we maintain insurance against wind damage in an amount that we believe is customarily obtained for or by hotel owners, Frenchman's Reef has a \$6.5 million deductible if it is damaged due to a named windstorm event; therefore, we are self-insured for losses up to \$6.5 million caused by a named windstorm event.
+While we currently expect that insurance proceeds will be sufficient to cover all or a substantial portion of the remediation costs and business interruption caused by Hurricanes Irma and Maria, no determination has been made as to the total amount or timing of those payments.
+Should a loss in excess of insured limits occur, we could lose all or a portion of the capital we have invested in Frenchman's Reef, as well as the anticipated future revenue and profits of this hotel.
 While we cannot predict whether there will be another hurricane that will impact this hotel, if there is, then it could have a material adverse effect on the operations of this hotel.
-Further, in the event of a substantial loss, our insurance coverage may not be sufficient to cover the full current market value or replacement cost of the hotel.
-Should a loss in excess of insured limits occur, we could lose all or a portion of the capital we have invested in Frenchman's Reef, as well as the anticipated future revenue and profits of this hotel.

 Inflation, changes in building codes and ordinances, environmental considerations and other factors might also keep us from using insurance proceeds to replace or renovate the hotel after it has been damaged or destroyed.
 Under those circumstances, the insurance proceeds we receive might be inadequate to restore our economic position with regard to the damaged or destroyed property.

-The hotel currently generates its own electricity; however, the hotel still depends on oil to generate electricity.
+The hotel generates its own electricity; however, the hotel still depends on oil to generate electricity.
 If the price of oil were to increase, the cost to generate electricity would likely increase dramatically and this would have a significant impact on the results of operation at the hotel.
 Also, if the hotel's self-generation system fails, the hotel would be forced to utilize service from local utility providers which are prone to disruptions, including power outages from time to time.
 Such disruptions could adversely affect occupancy rates, revenues and profits at the hotel.